 Yes.
 Yes, it was.

-Nevertheless, I hope these companies realise what’s going on and don’t try too hard making exclusive shows.
+Nevertheless, I hope these companies realize what’s going on and don’t try too hard to make exclusive shows.
 I can only afford so much in streaming before I have to give up and become a nomad, lest I’ll be doomed to hearing about the latest season forStranger Things for the 10th time.